Skip to content

 From Wideband to Narrowband — The Evolution of MeshCore in Victoria

-When the Victorian MeshCore network first went live, it operated using the standard Australian LoRa wideband configuration —
+When the Victorian MeshCore network first went live, it operated using the standard Australian wideband configuration —

 While this setup worked well as a baseline, it quickly became clear that it wasn’t ideal for a distributed, high-density mesh: